Holidays & seasons

 Transfiguration

-The Feast of the Transfiguration was not universally celebrated in the Western Church until the 15th century, despite its biblical significance.
-This event, …
+Feast of the Transfiguration celebrations in the Western Church began in the 15th century, despite its biblical importance.
+Jesus is described as becoming ra…